linuxbandit/hubot-slack-docker/README.md

 ### Usage

 - Add your own scripts to the `scripts` folder
+- Set your wanted external scripts in `external-scripts.json`
 - Set `.env` file accordingly
 - `make`
 - ???